Sophistication and Simplicity for a Family-Orientated Residence

-This week’s instalment of the #SBIDinspire interior design series features the elegance, sophistication and simplicity of a family residence.
-The house is filled with colours and collectables from all over the world and paintings from the owner’s personal collection.
+This week’s instalment of the #SBIDinspire interior design series features the elegance, sophistication and simplicity of a family-orientated residential design.
+The residential design is filled with colours and collectables from all over the world and paintings from the owner’s personal collection.
 Through the process of decorating, the designer created a truly individual style.
 Complex but unique solutions create a truly luxurious interior, while classical and modern features combine effortlessly and even the smallest details are brought to perfection.
 The interior style is largely contemporary and classic, but has an element of flexibility and fluidity.
 For example, the furniture and materials used are complemented by uplifting textiles from Hermès.
 These days it’s not enough to live in a beautiful space, a home needs to be imbued with meaning, and the completion of this residence is a vivid confirmation that perfect interior design must be based on thinking laterally and openly.

 Company: Bolshakova Interiors

 Project: Sunny Valley Residence

 Project Location: Kiev, Ukraine

 Individual style is emphasised in decorating the house – the result of client’s active participation.
 On this project we worked a lot with the client in the studio, at the facility and very actively shared information as the priority was to capture the clients personal style and incorporate their treasured belongings throughout the interior design scheme.

 What inspired the interior design of the project?

 Today, it’s not enough just to live in beautiful walls!
 It is important to fill it with your own meaning, and this house is a bright confirmation.
 An elegant and refined house for a family with a child, where every detail matters.
 In the afternoon, the ceremonial living room is flooded with sunlight, the lounge area near the large window is allocated for family meetings.
 Here every photo, picture or piece of art from the clients personal collection has found its ideal place within the house.

 What was the toughest hurdle your team overcame during the project?